 You tolerate that woman Jezebel

 In the book of Revelation, Jesus addresses several churches, one of which was commended for their love, faith, and patience, but they were tolerating a woman who called herself a prophet, and who was teaching the people to commit fornication (Rev 2:18-24).
 Jesus refers to her as Jezebel.
-We know this isn’t the same Jezebel of the Old Testament because she was killed for bringing rebellion to God’s people; this is a spirit of Jezebel.
+We know this isn’t the same Jezebel of the Old Testament because she was killed for leading God’s people to rebel against him; this is a spirit of Jezebel.

 Now, this is not to say that all women who desire to teach or pastor have a spirit of Jezebel or want to bring the people into sin.
 I believe that this spirit is always looking to get in and if men and women of God reject the word of God about his creation roles, they will eventually come under this spirit’s control.
 It doesn’t matter how great the church is doing, if they allow this sin of disorder to go unchecked, Satan will take advantage.